 Groups items using the k-Means clustering algorithm.

-- Select the number of clusters.
+Select the number of clusters.

-- Select the initialization method (the way the algorithm begins clustering):
+Initialization method (the way the algorithm begins clustering):

 - k-Means++ (first center is selected randomly, subsequent are chosen from the remaining points with probability proportioned to squared distance from the closest center)